ThunderIW/ThunderIW/README.md

 ---

 ### 👋 Hey there

-I'm a computer science graduate who likes building things that actually ship — and then sharing them.
-Most of my time goes into Python, robotics, and figuring out how to make complicated engineering problems feel simple on screen.
+I am recent CS grad who loves solving real problems, then shipping and sharing what I build.
+Most of my time goes into exploring new developments in LLMs and AI, and into self-hosting open-source and open-weight models for offline, private use.
+When I get spare time, I play video games.

 <br />